 Cultivating Drosophyllum lusitanicum

-The poor soil requirements for Drosophyllum consist of rock, Vermiculite, course sand, perlite and peat or humus soil.
+The poor soil requirements for Drosophyllum consist of rock, Vermiculite, coarse sand, perlite, and peat or humus soil.
 Equal parts sand, vermiculite, perlite and/or pumice rock and a pinch of peat.
-The planting container should be 25cm, (ten inches) or larger made of plastic, terracotta or ceramic.
+The planting container should be 25cm, (ten inches) or larger made of plastic, terracotta, or ceramic.
 Larger pots will produce larger plants that will vigorously grow for many years.

 Water with rain or distilled water.
-During the first year of growth it is fine to keep the soil slightly damp during the summer months.
-The following years the soil should be allowed to be drier after flowering has ceased.
-Resume light watering by mid Autumn.
+During the first year of growth, it is fine to keep the soil slightly damp during the summer months.
+In the following years, the soil should be allowed to be drier after flowering has ceased.
+Resume light watering by mid-autumn.
 The rains will invigorate new growth.